f-lucini/cloudfront-prefix-list-bypass/README.md

     ```

 **Use the new distribution to access the origin** and bypass security settings on the original CDN:
-- By default, the *Protocol* (HTTP or HTTPS) used to access the distribution is the same as that used to connect to the origin website.
+- By default, the *Protocol* (HTTP or HTTPS) used to access the distribution is **the same as that used to connect to the origin** website.
 - Due to CloudFront’s certificate validation process for TLS origins—which relies on the Host header—the *OriginDomain* **does not need to match the domain name on the certificate**.
-- This could be useful to target HTTPS since **discovering an origin's IP address could be easier than determining its DNS name** (i.e., EC2 load balancers contain random strings).
+- This could be useful to target HTTPS since **discovering an origin's IP address could be easier than finding its DNS name** (i.e., EC2 load balancers contain random strings).

 ## Technical Details